Sterling E. Freeman, Project Manager

 collaboration for the purpose of building healthy communities and pursing social and economic justice.

-For over ten years Sterling has trained leaders across the state of North Carolina in the area of
+For over fifteen years Sterling has trained leaders across the state of North Carolina in the area of

 human relations.
 He is the former Executive Director of Wildacres Leadership Initiative (WLI),